speclite-dev/speclite/templates/commands/constitution.md

 If the user supplies partial updates (e.g., only one principle revision), still perform validation and version decision steps.

 If critical info missing (e.g., ratification date truly unknown), insert `TODO(<FIELD_NAME>): explanation` and include in the Sync Impact Report under deferred items.

-Do not create a new template; always operate on the existing `/memory/constitution.md` file.